Lessons From Cultures That Prioritize Rest

 Sleep as the Ultimate Restorative Practice

-- Take Short Naps: Inspired by the siesta, consider taking a 20-30 minute nap during the day if you are feeling tired.
-This quick break will help reduce stress and improve your productivity for the rest of the day.
+- Take short naps: Inspired by the siesta, a 20-30 minute nap during the day can cut stress and boost focus.

 Conclusion